BeTomorrow/micro-observables/README.md

 ## Using micro-observables with React

 Micro-observables works great with React and can be used to replace state-management libraries such as Redux or MobX.
 It allows to easily keep components in sync with shared state by storing pieces of state into observables.
-The `useObservable()` and `useComputedObservable()` hooks are used to access these values from a component.
+The `useObservable()` hook or `withObservables` higher-order component can be used to access these values from a component.

 ### Obligatory TodoList example